 Business models which operate on artificial scarcity simply cannot exist alongside a reality of public blockchains.
-Even if a group did attempt to deploy a for-profit protocol on a public blockchain, the code by default is opensource and thus it’s trivial to copy the code, lower the fee and then redeploy.
+If a group did deploy a for-profit protocol on a public blockchain, trusted smart contract code is opensource and thus it’s trivial to copy the code, lower the fee and then redeploy.

 Public blockchains are owned by nobody, controlled by nobody and can never be shutdown.
 Smart contracts can be owned by nobody, controlled by nobody, and execute as coded every time.

 The result is a blockchain commons; a universal common resource which renders old-world business models obsolete, and ushers in a new foundational paradigm on which to create value for all of humanity.

 New Value Creation Model